767251930/osate2-dfmea/README.md

 - `AIAG_VDA::Optimization`：
   - Assign failure elements to relevant components of the system, add `optimized detection/prevention measures` for the fault, optimized measurement indicators `(O/D)`, and other `additional information` to support the DFMEA optimization analysis step.

-**AADL models that have completed architectural modeling and error modeling can perform structural analysis of DFMEA and core failure analysis step without recording additional information through the `AIAG_VDA` property set**
+**AADL models that have completed architectural modeling and error modeling can perform structural analysis of DFMEA and core failure analysis step without recording additional information through the `AIAG_VDA` property set**.

 ```c
 	property set AIAG_VDA is